DEVELOPING AN INTERIOR DESIGN TEAM AND HOW TO CREATE A SUCCESS OF IT

-Let me tell a story about my Interior Design team and how all started in 2013.
+Let me tell a story about my Interior Design team and how it all started in 2007.

-As I have been involved for nearly ten years in the interior design and property business, I had a ton of bad and good moments.
+I have worked for than ten years in the interior design and property business, I have had a ton of bad and good moments.
 Ups and downs where I wasn’t prepared for them, especially for the downs.

 This is how I decided to put a system in place.
-For six months I did a research on all levels of our work.
+For six months, I did research on all levels of our work.

-I still remember the date, the hour and the year brightly, where we had an extensive project with a healthy budget where we hit the brick wall right before the end.
+I still remember the date, the hour, and the year brightly, when we had an extensive project with a healthy budget where we hit the brick wall right before the end.

 Yes, it happens.

-We almost lost control over the entire project just in a day, because of many aspects.
-After that moment I realised that we are the missing a criticality point of our business and that was the moment to build – an ultimate management system of our design and contractor teams.
+We almost lost control over the entire project just in a day because of many aspects.
+After that moment, I realized that we were missing a critical point of our business, and that was the moment to build – an ultimate management system for our design and contractor teams.